 GM Lordstown shifted production to compact cars in the 1980s as the American automakers responded to foreign competition.
 It lost two shifts in General Motors’ 2008 bankruptcy, then in 2009, GM asked for and received new subsidies as it retooled the plant to produce the smaller, more fuel-efficient Chevy Cruze.
 The automaker got approval for $60.3 million in tax breaks over the next 15 years, and in return committed to keep 3,700 employees, add 200 more and keep the plant operating until 2039.

 Despite these subsidies and commitments, the last GM vehicle rolled off the Lordstown assembly line on March 6, 2019 in a plant that employed just 1,500 people.
 Six months later, GM announced that it would officially close the plant.

-State officials threatened to try to get $60 million of the subsidies the plant had received between 2009 and 2016 back from General Motors, but in the end settled for $28 million in returned and a promise from GM to spend $12 million in the Lordstown region on “workforce, education and infrastructure needs.”
-Under the terms of the deal, GM ended up keeping $20.3 million in state subsidies for a plant it closed a decade earlier than promised.
+State officials threatened to try to get $60 million of the subsidies the plant had received between 2009 and 2016 back from General Motors, but in the end settled for $28 million in refunded subsidies and a promise from GM to spend $12 million in the Lordstown region on “workforce, education and infrastructure needs.”
+Under the terms of the deal, GM effectively ended up keeping $20.3 million in state “job creation” subsidies for a plant it closed a decade earlier than promised.

-(The same day that the agreement with GM was reached, Ohio approved $13.8 million in new tax breaks for a new Lordstown plant where a joint venture between General Motors and LG Chem would manufacture EV batteries.
-The deal contained promises from the new plant owners that it would, for sure this time, keep operating in Lordstown for at least 18 years.)
+No lessons appear to have been learned, though.
+The same day that the agreement with GM was reached, Ohio approved $13.8 million in new tax breaks for a new Lordstown plant where a joint venture between General Motors and LG Chem would manufacture EV batteries.
+The deal contained promises from the new plant owners that it would, for sure this time, keep operating in Lordstown for at least 18 years.

 In November 2019, GM sold the plant to startup electric pickup truck maker Lordstown Motors.